The quantum query complexity of certification

 \section{Acknowledgments}

 We thank Harry Buhrman and Rahul Jain for helpful discussions.
+We also thank Robin Kothari for pointing out that \thm{mainresult} only applies for $k>1$.
 AA was supported by University of Latvia research grant ZP01-100 and a Marie Curie International Reintegration Grant (IRG).
 AMC received support from MITACS, NSERC, and the US ARO/DTO.

 \begin{bibdiv} \begin{biblist}